 The Perfect Finish: Polish, Oil or Lacquer

-After curing, epoxy resin surfaces are very robust in themselves and do not necessarily require a further treatment step.
+After curing, epoxy resin surfaces are very robust by themselves and do not necessarily require a further treatment step.
 However, they can be made much shinier if they are expertly sanded and then polished.
-The wooden parts of your artwork are also still untreated (unless completely covered with a layer of epoxy resin) and should be protected from moisture.
+Remember that the wooden parts of your artwork are also still untreated (unless completely covered with a layer of epoxy resin) and should be protected from moisture.

 - Smaller workpieces can be polished by hand with a suitable cloth and some polishing paste.
 Simply polish the surfaces with circular movements until they have the desired shine.